oncodash/ontoweaver/README.md

 - `UseKey`: replace the identifier with the serialization used at the congregation step,
 - `UseFirst`/`UseLast`: replace the type label with the first/last one seen,
-- `EnsureIdentical`: if two nodes' components are not equals, raise an error,
+- `EnsureIdentical`: if two nodes' components are not equal, raise an error,
 - `OrderedSet`: aggregate all the components of all the seen nodes into a single, lexicographically ordered list (joined by a user-defined separator).

 The `dictry` submodule provides:

-- `Append`: merge all seen dictionaries in a single one, and aggregate all the values of all the duplicated fields into a single, lexicographically ordered list (joined by a user-defined separator).
+- `Append`: merge all seen dictionaries in a single one, and aggregate all the values of all the duplicated fields into a single lexicographically ordered list (joined by a user-defined separator).

 For example, to fuse "congregated" nodes, one can do: